Artemis918/accountcontrol/README.md

 6. In the category section now you can control all the revolving data and commit them with "commit".
 Then the data will get into account for the statistical overview which contains also a small forecast

 There are some more functions and buttons, helping me planing and supervising my money, but I currently have no time to write a complete handbook.
 Fell free to look at the source code :-)

+## Addons

+There are some directories containing experimental stuff, which may be used as examples

+    * kubernetes: contains example yaml files to deploy accountcontrol into a kubernetes cluster
+    * accountcontrol-ki: trying to create a model to automate assignments with KI :-D